aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/1-create-file-system/README.md

 You must first complete [**Prerequisites**](../0-prerequisites) before continuing with this workshop.

 WARNING!!
-This workshop environment will exceed your free-usage tier.
-You will incur charges as a result of building this environment and completing the steps below.
+This tutorial environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

 ### Step 1.1: Install the latest AWS CLI